SmartBear/one-report-changeset-publisher/README.md

 }
 ```

-The payload does not include any source code (apart from file paths).
-The `lineMappings` array is a list of lines that have changed
+The `lineMappings` array is a list of 0-indexed line numbers that have changed, using a `[leftLineNumber, rightLineNumber]` mapping.
-using a `[leftLineNumber, rightLineNumber]` mapping. `-1` means the line was not present.
+`-1` means the line was not present.
 See [lhdiff](https://github.com/SmartBear/lhdiff#readme) for more details.

+Note that the payload does not include any source code (apart from file paths).
+File paths can also be anonymized if the `-hash-paths` option is specified (see below)

 ## Installation